SherlockPsy/Life/04_CONTRACT_AGENT.md

 The Agent does not compute decisions.

 It rereads:
-- what just happened
+- present public evidence
-- what has happened before
+- selected past public evidence
-- what it believes privately
+- selected private ledger entries
-- who it is
+- its Identity Constitution

 From rereading, it authors its response.